silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/06_Allowed_file_types.md

 ## Adding new image types {#add-image-format}

-Silverstripe CMS support JPEG, GIF, PNG and WebP images format out of the box.
-Silverstripe CMS can be configured to support other less common images format (e.g.: AVIF).
-For this to work, your version of PHP and of the [`intervention/image` library](https://intervention.io/) must support these alternative image format.
+Silverstripe CMS support JPEG, GIF, PNG and WebP image formats out of the box.
+Silverstripe CMS can be configured to support other less common image formats (e.g.: AVIF).
+For this to work, your version of PHP and of the [`intervention/image` library](https://intervention.io/) must support these alternative image formats.

 For example, this snippet can be added to the configuration of older Silverstripe CMS projects to allow them to work with WebP images.